 - Combine the soy sauce, butter, sesame oil, garlic, and ginger in a small bowl.

-- Preheat your griddle to medium.
+- Preheat your griddle to medium on one side and medium-high on the other.

 - Add a tablespoon of the soy butter to the vegetables and the remaining butter to the chicken.